ecamp/ecamp-site/src/content/posts/2024-04-release.en.md

 image: '~/assets/images/april-2024-release.png'
 ---

 In the meantime, we have passed two milestones.
-We now have over 10,000 registered accounts and over 1000 camps this summer are planned using eCamp v3.
+We now have over 10,000 registered accounts, and over 1000 camps this summer are planned using eCamp v3.
 On the development side, barely three weeks have passed since the last update of eCamp v3, and already we bring you the next one.
 This time, the following features are included: